nabeel3133/CAPTCHA-Breaker/README.md

 - OpenCV

 ## How to run
-- Download the [datasets](https://drive.google.com/open?id=1apPR2mOzGvuu0u8mxooBY0LkCTaLdFFX) and extract them in the "CAPTCHA-Generator\Images" folder to be able to generate different variety of text-based CAPTCHAs having different background and textured alphabets.
+- Download the [datasets](https://drive.google.com/open?id=1apPR2mOzGvuu0u8mxooBY0LkCTaLdFFX) and extract them inside the `CAPTCHA-Generator\Images` directory to be able to generate different variety of text-based CAPTCHAs having different background and textured alphabets.
 - Open the `CAPTCHA-Breaker.bat` file and you are good to go.